 Move to Music with older adults

 Move to Music sessions focus on fun, well-being and building a sense of community.
-Sessions are available for groups and individuals at seniors’ residences, care facilities, day programs, and community centres.
-As well as Move to Music sessions, Dancing for Brain Health (proactive sessions for 50yrs+) is available.
+Sessions are for groups at seniors’ residences, care facilities, day programs, and community centres.
+There is an overview of sessions further below.

 Photo of three women sitting in chairs dancing with scarves.